algorand/indexer/docs/rfc/0001-exporter-interface.md

 // Exporter defines the methods invoked during the plugin lifecycle of a data exporter. type Exporter interface {
+	// Name is a UID for each Exporter
+	Name() string

     // Connect will be called during initialization, before block data starts going through the pipeline.
     // Typically used for things like initializating network connections.
     // The ExporterConfig passed to Connect will contain the Unmarhsalled config file specific to this plugin.
     // Should return an error if it fails--this will result in the Indexer process terminating.
     Connect(cfg ExporterConfig) error

+	// Config returns the configuration options used to create an Exporter.
+	// Initialized during `Connect`, it will return nil until the Exporter has been Connected.
+	Config() ExporterConfig

-  // Connect will be called during termination of the Indexer process.
+    // Disconnect will be called during termination of the Indexer process.
     // There is no guarantee that plugin lifecycle hooks will be invoked in any specific order in relation to one another.
     // Returns an error if it fails which will be surfaced in the logs, but the process is already terminating.
-  Connect() error
+    Disconnect() error

     // Receive is called for each block to be processed by the exporter.
     // Should return an error on failure--retries are configurable.
+    Receive(exportData ExportData) error

+    // HandleGenesis is an Exporter's opportunity to do initial validation and handling of the Genesis block.
+    // If validation (such as a check to ensure `genesis` matches a previously stored genesis block) or handling fails,
+    // it returns an error.
-  Receive(blockData *rpcs.EncodedBlockCert) error
+    HandleGenesis(genesis bookkeeping.Genesis) error

     // Round returns the next round not yet processed by the Exporter.
 Atomically updated when Receive successfully completes.
     Round() uint64
 }
 ```